 'Hyperbole and a Half: Unfortunate Situations, Flawed Coping Mechanisms, Mayhem, and Other Things That Happened' - An internet success turned into a paperback comic book.
 It'll make you laugh, cry, and love the bizarre little things that happen in our existence that is life.
 It is also the only time that I've found the use of the ableist R-word to be funny, in this context where it describes Allie Brosh's... special and adorable dog.

 The book will also make you aware that humans are fundamentally flawed.
 Go too deep into finding yourself, and you will likely be shocked and horrified by what you will discover consciously.
 Our human brains are so complicated it's scary.
-We are inherently selfish, even cruel, and without the vital needs of self-control, conscience, civilization and order, we'd go mad.
+We are inherently selfish, even cruel, and without the vital needs of self-control, conscience, civilisation and order, we'd go mad.
 Inhibitions are also inherently intact in us, or they should be.
 It'd be anarchy otherwise, and not of the revolutionary and progressive kind.
 The world would just be in chaos.
 Shame, guilt and self-loathing shouldn't be our motivators, though.
 Especially not our main ones.

 But 'Hyperbole and a Half' is so lovable and hopeful, as well.
 A deeply personal passion project.
 Allie Brosh is a treasure of a normal human being, whom rather effed-up things often happen to.